ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

    hosted on.
 3. Fork the repository.
 Click on the `Fork` button in the top right corner of the repository page to fork it.

    > [!INFO]
    > *Forking* refers to the process of creating a copy of the repository in your GitHub account.
 This allows you to make
    > changes to the codebase without affecting the upstream codebase, while also allowing you to contribute to the upstream
    > repository.

-4. Follow the process outlined in the [Installation Guide](Installation%20Guide.md) to download the forked codebase into your computer.
-   Make sure to follow the second method to download your code, as you will need `git` to make changes to the forked codebase.
-5. Make changes to the codebase as you see fit.
-6. Push the changes to your forked repository.
-Follow the steps below to push your changes:
-    1. Add the changes to the staging area by running the following command in the location where the forked codebase is downloaded to:
-        ```shell
-        git add .
-        ```
-    2. Commit the changes by running the following command:
-        ```shell
-        git commit -m "Your commit message here"
-        ```
-    3. Push the changes to your forked repository by running the following command:
-        ```shell
-        git push origin main
-        ```
-    4. Alternatively, you may use third-party applications such as [Sourcetree](https://www.sourcetreeapp.com/) or [GitHub Desktop](https://github.com/apps/desktop) to help you complete the above actions through a graphical user interface.
-    5. Create a Pull Request (PR) to the upstream repository.
-Click on the `Pull Request` button in your forked repository to create a PR.
-       Follow the instructions to create a PR.

 For CI/CD to work, make sure to add the following secrets to your repository: